xhulja07/RAG-chatbot/README.md

 # Project 1 — Internal Knowledge Base Chatbot

 A RAG-powered assistant built with LangChain, pgvector, and the Anthropic Claude API.
-Employees ask questions; the system retrieves relevant policy docs and answers with citations.
+User ask questions; the system retrieves relevant policy docs and answers with citations.

 ## Project structure